My first exposure to computers was at age

 I then looked at various opportunities, but concluded that the dot com sector was not likely to regain its vitality any time soon.
 I decided that I wanted to "return to my roots" of medical device development.

 By the way, I kept my hand in medical device

 development even during the time I was in the dot com world!
 A friend

-successfully developed a device to allow quadriplegics to control their
+developed a device to allow quadriplegics to control their PC's using tongue

-PC's using tongue movements in place of a mouse, which we call the
+movements in place of a mouse, which we call the Intraoral Controller:

 We obtained NIH grants (winning SBIR Phase I and Phase II awards) for the project, and I handled the electrical engineering design and digital signal processing software work.
 The device consists of a palatal splint (similar to a dental retainer plate) that clips to the roof of the patient's mouth.
 It contains embedded surface EMG electrodes which sense the X-Y movement of the tongue.
 The beauty of this design is that unlike mouth operated mechanical joysticks, the patient can freely speak and swallow while it is in use.